 Yes.
 We have multiple database servers and multiple web servers running SchemeServe so that operations can continue in the event of a server failure.
 These automatically switch while alerting the entire technical team at SchemeServe and also our hosting company so that it may be resolved quickly.

 What sort of antivirus protection do you have?

 We use Sophos Anti Virus on our servers.
-This is updated frequently (usually every month) with new virus definitions, and files are checked at the point of being written to.
+This is updated frequently (usually most days) with new virus definitions, and files are checked at the point of being written to.
 This is monitored and maintained centrally at our hosting centre.